nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 changes".
 Click the button labeled "show".

 Listed on the right-hand panel, you should see the name of the text file that you created.
-You should be able to see its content by clicking the "twisty" adjacent to the file name.
-(If you don't see the file, the TXT extension might be ignored by the project - try renaming to .js or .md.)
-Since it's a new file, each line in the text file will be highlighted in green to indicate addition.
-Ensure that the checkbox next to the file name is checked, type a commit message such as "Added new feature text file" in the field on the upper-left, and then click the "commit to MyNewFeature" button.
+The content is displayed by clicking the "twisty" adjacent to the file name.
+(If you don't see the file, the .txt extension might be ignored by the project - try renaming to .js or .md.)
+Since it's a new file, each line will be highlighted in green to indicate addition.
+Ensure that the box next to the file name is checked and type a commit message such as "Added new feature text file" in the field on the upper-left.
+Finally, click the "commit to MyNewFeature" button.

 You've now successfully committed code to your branch!
-The commit should now appear in the history list on the left above the historical commits made by other users.
+The commit should appear in the history list on the left above the historical commits made by other users.
 Now, switch back to the same text file using your text editor and modify **one** of the lines (in whatever way, as long as it's different) and add **one** new line with new random text.
 Switch back to GitHub for Windows, and you should now see that the removed lines are highlighted in a salmon color and the added lines are again highlighted in green (Git considers a modified line to